-One thing many Pokémon fans have in common is that growing up, we'd hear all sorts of stories about glitches and legendaries you could capture if you did something random and esoteric.
+One thing many Pokémon fans have in common is that growing up, we'd hear all sorts of stories about glitches and legendaries we could capture if we did something random and esoteric.
 Most kids, as we now know, were lying.
-Or well: it's more like they didn't know how to pull the glitches off, exactly.
+Or, well: it's more like they didn't know how to pull the glitches off, exactly.

 First, an explanation—here's Bulbapedia, breaking down why this glitch exists:

 In Generation I and Generation II, level 1 Pokémon in the Medium Slow group were calculated to have -54 experience points.
 However, due to the use of unsigned integers, the game interpreted this value as 16,777,162 experience points.
 If a level 1 Pokémon with negative experience points completed a battle without gaining enough experience points to reach 0 or higher, the game, attempting to determine its level based on the number of experience points it had, would consider it to be at level 100 (having gone well over the amount required to reach this level), causing it to instantaneously jump to this level.

 Which is to say, the glitch doesn't work on all Pokémon.
 Another curious thing about the glitch is that if the Pokémon has two evolutions, you won't actually be able to get to the last evolution—'mon only evolve once per level-up sequence.
 So if you try this glitch with a Bulbasaur, it'll turn into a level 100 Ivysaur, not a level 100 Venusaur.
 But, hey—that's the trade-off you get for fully leveling a Pokemon, a glitch you can pull off before you even reach the first gym.